New Report: Discover key insights from over 5 million interactions

 Agents who direct GMB traffic to their own branded pages convert dramatically better than those sending people to generic brokerage sites where they're just one of hundreds of agents.

 Consistency is critical here.
 The phone number and website you list should match what appears on your website, social media profiles, and any directory listings.
-Google uses this consistency to verify your business legitimacy.
+Google uses this NAP consistency to verify your business legitimacy.

 Google Business Profile verification is often completed using one of several methods